Doctoral Training Centre

 - Professor Steven Zarit, Penn State University

 We have held and will continue to host a number of public engagement events to share the learning from our DTC.
 To date we have hosted a question time panel on Transitions in Dementia Care which attracted over 100 people.
 We launched the Doctoral Training Centre in March 2016, attracting 100 members of the public to hear about our work.
+Since the launch, the DTC have held 6 public lectures, delivered by members of our International Advisory Panel.
+More public talks will be held in the next 12 months.

 Please watch this space and follow us on twitter for future announcements.